Realtime AI is Not a Myth

 To kickoff, the first slidedeck shows a query with one image and Thingy discovers other relevant images in ranked order.
 So far so good.
 Next, add another image to the query.
 Well, this is not a typical machine learning scenario but Thingy amiably discovers other relevant images satisfying both query items.
 And, so on as more images are added to the query.

 The concept is “given a handful of example images, discover others like them” with the learning taking place in realtime.
 Thingy learns and predicts as it goes along.

 Items (“things”) can be images, audio, video, db records, documents, genes and in fact, all datatypes.
 But, not text per se though text documents are good to go.

-The uses for Thingy include interactive discovery, “I am the query” personalization and detection.
-The next article in the series walks through interactive discovery with example results.
+Thingy is a dynamic recommendation engine and the next article in the series walks through interactive discovery with example results.

-Bottom line: A realtime AI learns and predicts as it goes along.
-Add new data at any time automatically.
+Bottom line: A dynamic AI learns and predicts as it goes along.
+Add new data at any time.
 Engage interactively in different ways to improve the relevance of results.